 The Relationship Between Mold and Cheese

-One of the most fascinating aspects of cheesemaking is the transformation from the humble curd to a gorgeous blue-veined cheese like gorgonzola.
+One of the most fascinating aspects of cheesemaking is the transformation from the humble curd to a gorgeous blue-veined cheese like gorgonzola or a brilliant camembert.
 What starts as a nearly blank slate becomes a complex and unique creation over the course of a few short months.